zenml-io/blog.zenml.io/_posts/2022-04-01-customer_satisfaction.md

 Now you may be thinking `Why do we require pipelines?` We can't just train our model in our local system as we need to serve to the users as well, so we need it to be deployed in the cloud.
 For doing Machine learning at scale we need machine learning pipelines which is an end-to-end construct that orchestrates the flow of data into, and output from, a machine learning model (or set of multiple models).
 It includes raw data input, features, outputs, the machine learning model and model parameters, and prediction outputs. and All these capbilities are built on top of the zenml framework.
 Using ZenML, you can run the parts of the project on the cloud, caching of steps so that you don't waste your time / processing power, easy integration with tools that allow you to compare experiments (i.e. MLflow), easy deployment of models that you've trained and easy monitoring of deployed models.

-I used one of the amazing integrations of ZenML which is `MLflow deployment` for building `continous deployment pipeline` and `Inference pipeline` for our customer satisfaction system.
+I will be also using the MLflow deployment integration that ZenML provides to help build a continuous deployment pipeline and an inference pipeline for our customer satisfaction system.

 ## Setting up the project